kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

   The option parameter is the name of a dataspace capability.

+### Hardware devices
+To plug hardware devices into the switch, provide a Vbus capability with the name `vbus` when starting the switch.
+To use this feature, you have to enable the `VNS_IXL` config option.

 ## Connecting a client

 First, a virtual network port has to be created using the following Ned-Lua